ariannasg/python3-essential-training/README.md

 ## Local setup
 Follow the instructions to get the project up and running for local development and testing purposes.
 - Install python 3: https://www.python.org/downloads/.
-- Configure the IDE Interpreter to use python 3 and setup the run configuration: https://www.jetbrains.com/help/pycharm/creating-and-editing-run-debug-configurations.html?keymap=secondary_macos.
+- Configure the IDE Interpreter to use Python 3 and setup the run configuration: https://www.jetbrains.com/help/pycharm/creating-and-editing-run-debug-configurations.html?keymap=secondary_macos.
+- Ideally create a dedicated virtual environment for the project and use it as the project interpreter in the IDE.

 ## License
 This project is licensed under the terms of the MIT License.